Nicholas De Genova

-Nicholas De Genova is a Professor in the Department of Comparative Cultural Studies at the University of Houston, where he served as department Chair from 2018-24.
-During the 2024-25 academic year, he is a Member of the Institute for Advanced Study at Princeton.
+Nicholas De Genova is a professor in the Department of Comparative Cultural Studies at the University of Houston, where he served as department chair from 2018 to 2024.
+During the 2024–25 academic year, he is a Member of the Institute for Advanced Study at Princeton.
 His research centers primarily on migration, borders, citizenship, and race.

 De Genova was the host of the first four episodes of the Metropolis Rising podcast (first launched in February 2021).

 Education and career

 De Genova received his BA, MA, and PhD in anthropology from the University of Chicago.

-De Genova was previously a Reader in Geography at King's College London (2013–16) and Reader in Anthropology at Goldsmiths, University of London (2011-2013).
-He held the Swiss Chair in Mobility Studies during the Fall semester of 2009 as a visiting professor at the Institute of Social Anthropology at the University of Bern in Switzerland, and was a Visiting Research Professor in the Institute of Migration and Ethnic Studies at the University of Amsterdam in 2010.
-From 2000 to 2009, he was Assistant Professor of anthropology and Latino Studies at Columbia University.
-Prior to his time at Columbia, he served as a visiting professor at Stanford University (1997-1999).
+De Genova was previously a Reader in Geography at King's College London (2013–16) and Reader in Anthropology at Goldsmiths, University of London (2011–2013).
+He held the Swiss Chair in Mobility Studies during the Fall semester of 2009 as a visiting professor at the Institute of Social Anthropology at the University of Bern in Switzerland, and was a Visiting research professor in the Institute of Migration and Ethnic Studies at the University of Amsterdam in 2010.
+From 2000 to 2009, he was assistant professor of anthropology and Latino Studies at Columbia University.
+Prior to his time at Columbia, he served as a visiting professor at Stanford University (1997–1999).
 His ethnographic and sociolegal research focused on the experiences of Mexican migrants in the United States, especially the historical and ongoing production of the conditions of their "illegality."